hughhyndman/pgtokdb/README.md

    }
 ```

 In Postgres, we create a type that maps to the names and data types of the kdb+ function result.
-Also, we create a function that connects everything.
-Finally, we make the call from within psql.
+Also, we create a function that glues it all together.

 ```sql
 create type callfun_t as (id bigint, vals float8, ts timestamp, str varchar);